-SECTION 6.3 PROMOTION
+SECTION 6.3: PROMOTION

-A promotion is defined to mean any permanent full-time or part-time job into a higher-level position within the job classifications in this Agreement.
-For the purposes of this section, a higher-level position shall be defined as a position with a greater minimum hourly wage rate than the employee's current position or with more regularly scheduled hours.
-In the event that a vacancy exists in a higher-level position, an Employee may apply for that position.
-In the event that multiple Employees apply for a position, the Employer, in its sole discretion, shall determine the best qualified Employee to fill that position.
-In the event that two equally qualified Employees apply for the position, the Employee with the greatest seniority shall receive the promotion.
+A promotion means any permanent full-time or part-time job into a higher-level position within the job classifications in this Agreement.
+For this section's purposes, a higher-level position shall be defined as one with a greater minimum hourly wage rate than the employee's current position or with more regularly scheduled hours.
+If a vacancy exists in a higher-level position, an employee may apply.
+If multiple employees apply for a position, the Employer, at its sole discretion, shall determine the best-qualified employee to fill that position.
+If two equally qualified employees apply for the position, the one with the most seniority shall receive the promotion.